spacemeshos/go-spacecraft/README.md

 Spacecraft integrates with mainly 3 different services: GCP, Cloudflare, and Slack.
 In GCP it uses kubernetes engine, cloud storage, and load balancer.

-It creates a new kubernetes cluster for every new network and stores the network go-sm config file in cloud storage.
+It creates a new kubernetes cluster for every new network, and stores the network's [go-spacemesh](https://github.com/spacemeshos/go-spacemesh) config file in cloud storage.

 The discovery service ([https://discover.spacemesh.io/networks.json](https://discover.spacemesh.io/networks.json)) is already hosted on cloud storage and served as static site through load balancer.
 For every new network deployment, spacecraft only updates the discovery service networks list file stored in cloud storage.